tzmanics/blog-posts/2017/KCT/u-go-hue-go/u-go-hue-go_controlling-philips-hue-lights-with-angular-and-kendoUI.md

 *`--style="scss"` tells the CLI to create the project using sass for styling*

-🐙 [Here is the commit](https://github.com/tzmanics/U-Go-Hue-Go-Tutorial/commit/75f69bff0279a9793ddde4035b131dd6a2f4a5ec) for the project the CLI created.
+🐙 [Here is the commit](https://github.com/tzmanics/U-Go-Hue-Go-Tutorial/commit/75f69bff0279a9793ddde4035b131dd6a2f4a5ec) for the initial project the CLI created.

 ## Connecting to the Hue Bridge
 In order to talk to the Hue lights I needed to connect the Hue Bridge to the network, obtain its IP address and authorize the user to get the username.
 This is a bit out of scope for this post but you can find all the information on how to do that [here](https://www.developers.meethue.com/documentation/getting-started) on Philips Hue's Developer Program page.